-AI ethics must be informed by the real world, not science fiction
+AI ethics informed by real world, not science fiction

 Uninformed politicians will drive national economies into the ground if they regulate AI to death.

-by Simon Robinson, Chief Executive Officer, Level cognitive automation
+by Simon Robinson, Chief Executive Officer, Level Global

 Fact vs Fiction